mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy** and **Ability** 1: Gain a copy of a random spell from your opponent's hand.

 name:     Moebius
-text:     At the start of your turn, fully heal this minion and switch its Attack and Health.
+text:     At the start of your turn, fully heal this minion and switch its ⚔️ and ❤️.

 name:     Night Watcher
 text:     **Forcefield**
           Whenever any player summons a minion with Rush, exhaust it.

 name:     Owlbeast Sage
-text:     Whenever you cast a spell, your nearby Arcanyst minions gain +2 Health.
+text:     Whenever you cast a spell, your nearby Arcanyst minions gain +2❤️.

 name:     Paleclaw Brawler
 text:     **Equipped** with Paleclaw Gauntlet.